Viperion’s healbot (Devout Cleric) updated for mod 18

 Artifact equipment set

 First of all, let me clear this out – you don’t need necessarily to wear the items as a set.
 But since sets have some extra bonuses, it’s nice to pair the items as a set.
 However, I strongly recommend to use some of the new mod 16 artifact equipment set items just because they have so much better HP compared to the previous ones.
-That extra HP will help you with better survivability.
+That extra HP will help you survive better.

 I am currently using the Enchanted Thumb set (more commonly known as the flower set).
 It’s not a cheap one, mainly because of the artifact, the Staff of Flowers which drops from Zok’s chests (the Yawning Portal pretty face goblin).
 The artifact is very good for a support to use as an active.
 Also the set belt, has WIS+CHA which are good for a support healer.
 For alternatives, I suggest the Constructed Demiset set (more commonly known as Trobriand set) since the ring piece should be part of your equipment.
 Or, if you’d like to have the Wyvern-venon coated Knives artifact as an active, go for the Wyvern set.